 Central Asian Survey is the chosen journal for the publication of CESS’ annual Graduate Student Paper Award winners.

-Taylor & Francis is the publisher of CAS; please visit its site to view the most recent issue’s contents, submission guidelines, and historical volumes.
+Taylor & Francis is the publisher of Central Asian Survey; please visit its site to view the most recent issue’s contents, submission guidelines, and historical volumes.
 A full list of the journal’s boards may be viewed there as well.

 CESS members are frequently represented on the journal’s editorial board and as part of Central Asian Survey’s editorial process.